hanskuhn/hanskuhn.github.io/_posts/2019-03-17_Remote_block_device_with_iSCSI.md

 If there are credentials to access the target, you'll need to add them to /etc/iscsi/iscsid.conf.
 It's also possible to limit connections to an IP block.
 It's best to do both given that anyone with access to your block devices can do serious damage.
+It goes without saying that you should use a dedicated network for any SAN.

 On the initiator, there are two programs that are needed to mount the block device; iscsid and open-iscsi.